GuildOfWeavers/AirAssembly/bin/README.md

 Note: definitions for `LiteralValue`, `StaticRegister` and other objects mentioned above can be found in [air-assembly.d.ts](https://github.com/GuildOfWeavers/AirAssembly/blob/master/air-assembly.d.ts) file.

 ### Air Module
-An `AirModule` object contains JavaScript code needed to create [Prover](#Prover) and [Verifier](#Verifier) objects.
+An `AirModule` object contains JavaScript code needed to create [ProvingContext](#Proving-context) and [VerificationContext](#Verification-context) objects.
 These objects can then be used to generate execution trace and evaluate transition constraints for a computation.
 An `AirModule` can be instantiated from an `AirSchema` by using the top-level `instantiate()` function.

 `AirModule` has the following properties: